haggen/wow/README.md

 scripts/lint <path>
 ```

-The script will recursively walk the given directory looking for files to validate, report and exit with a non-zero status if any issues are encountered.
+The script will recursively walk the given directory looking for files to validate, report, and exit with a non-zero status if any issues are encountered.

 #### Release